Available in Classic and VPC

 You can then use the compressed file created to create the action.

-When writing PHP action code, there are cases where multiple libraries are used using Composer, which is a dependency management tool.
-In such cases, you can create and run actions by packaging dependency modules included in vendor, in the same way as the default packaging.
-In addition, the main function must be defined in the index.php file.
+When writing PHP action code, you may use multiple libraries with the Composer dependency management tool.
+In this case, you can create and run actions by packaging with dependency modules included in vendor, the same way as basic packaging.
+The main function must also be defined in the index.php file.

-The following is an example of creating an action that creates fake data similar to actual addresses by adding the fzaninotto/faker library.
+The following is an example of creating an action that generates fake data similar to real addresses by adding the fzaninotto/faker library:

-2. Define the main function that returns a fake address under the file name, index.php.
+Define a main function that returns fake addresses in a file named index.php.

-3. Compress the vendor folder and the index.php file together.
+Compress the vendor folder and index.php file together.